Lovisha0708/edufordWebsite/README.md

 # edufordWebsite
-i have designed and developed a beautiful template for an educational institution website.
+I have designed and developed a beautiful template for an educational institution website.